FoundryApp/foundry-cli/README.md

 **TODO: GIF HERE**

+Mention that logs are sent back right into your terminal, while you code.

 The key features of Foundry are:
 - **Out of the box environment**: Foundry connects you to a pre-configured cloud environment where you can interactively develop your Firebase Functions.
 No need to configure anything.